 The Drupal community seems to attribute the decline to the same reasons, as their Drupal 11 release and the introduction of the Drupal Starshot initiative address the very issue we’ve just mentioned.
 The team is currently working on a myriad of features and improvements to “enable people without Drupal experience to easily create Drupal sites.”

-That’s one of the biggest changes in Drupal’s 23-year history, and as a leading provider of Drupal consulting services, we couldn’t ignore such an important topic.
+That’s one of the biggest changes in Drupal’s 23-year history, and as a leading provider of Drupal consulting services, we couldn’t ignore the release of Drupal 11.
 In the following paragraphs, we explore Drupal’s efforts to transition from an “enterprise CMS” to a “CMS for everyone.”
 We’ll discuss the crucial upcoming improvements that will make the content management system more user-friendly and can potentially transform its perception.

 Let’s dive right in.